Dillard's: Adrift At Sea With No Direction

 The clear trend has been a downward move in both nominal EBITDA and EBITDA margins.
 You can point to several reasons for this:

-There has been increasing pressure on gross margin in recent years as the company struggles to compete with smaller, more nimble brick and mortar retailers and the growing secular shift towards online purchases, where Dillard's has a weak presence.
-Demographically, Dillard's has struggled attracting younger consumers, which has led to discounting.
+- There has been increasing pressure on gross margin in recent years as the company struggles to compete with smaller, more nimble brick and mortar retailers and the growing secular shift towards online purchases, where Dillard's has a weak presence.

+- Demographically, Dillard's has struggled attracting younger consumers, which has led to discounting.
 Rather than refreshing stores to boost attractiveness, Dillard's has just cut capital expenditures to the bone.
 This is a repeat of Sears' (NASDAQ:SHLD) mistakes.

-Unlike other retailers, the company has been unable to constrain increases further down the expense line, primarily within selling, general, and administrative costs.
+- Unlike other retailers, the company has been unable to constrain increases further down the expense line, primarily within selling, general, and administrative costs.
 This is largely due to a management team unwilling to make necessary cuts at a corporate level.

 The problem is that management appears to be steering the ship almost blissfully unaware of the changes taking place around them.
 Broadly, every single product category has seen slipping sales: cosmetics, ladies' apparel, lingerie, children's, men's, shoes, furniture - you name it, sales are down.
 The competition, by comparison, is doing anything but sitting on their hands.

-In cosmetics, for instance, Ulta Salon (NASDAQ:ULTA) and Sally Beauty Holdings (NYSE:SBH) continue to post solid same store comp gains year in, year out.
+In cosmetics, for instance, Ulta Salon (NASDAQ:ULTA) and Sally Beauty Holdings (NYSE:SBH) continue to post solid same-store comp gains year in, year out.
 It is important to note that this isn't category weakness; this is Dillard's weakness.
 Unfortunately, Dillard's has done nothing to try and stem the tide, and has appeared to almost willingly cede market share to the competition.

-The investment thesis has long been starting to shift from retailer to real estate play: ala, Sears.
+The investment thesis has long been starting to shift from retailer to real estate play: a la Sears.
 Furthering this thinking, management has nearly stopped capital investment in its stores, with capital investment at multi-year lows.

 The gut reaction is to look favorably upon the value at current prices, as market cap continues to approach tangible book value per share ($2B market cap versus $1.7B in tangible book value), but I would caution against investors considering the "hidden value" approach.
 First, a substantial portion of Dillard's assets is historically tied up in inventory (45% at the end of Q3 2016), which is not unusual, but is particularly risky given it is made up of mostly clothing and apparel.

 Further, there may not be much value above book value.
 Dillard's has closed a handful of stores in recent years, and was only booking $1-3M/gains above book value per store upon liquidation.
 The risk here is that Dillard's simply has no one to sell to; mall real estate is quite illiquid, and the malls retain a say in who the assets are sold to.
 This is why a lot of companies in similar situations have engaged in REIT spin-offs and sale/leaseback transactions, which arguably provide limited long-term value.